Course Descriptions and Registration

 For students who struggle but do not currently have an IEP, his/her parents and teachers may refer the student for testing.
 Teacher teams work to institute interventions and provide the necessary documentation to the Special Education team.
 The documentation and testing results are then considered to determine whether specific learning problems are evident.
 A team meeting is held with parents and necessary staff to consider eligibility.
 Students can receive additional support in school if they qualify.
 If you have concerns and would like more information about this process, please contact the school.

-MATH Student who are interested in taking Math I Extended in the 8th grade, must complete 8th grade math through the Digital Education Center and provide Tooele Junior High School a copy of their report card showing mastery of the full course no later than August 07, 2025.
+MATH Student who are interested in taking Math I Extended in the 8th grade, must complete 8th grade math through the Digital Education Center and provide Tooele Junior High School a copy of their report card showing mastery of the full course no later than August 07, 2026.
+If you are interested, talk to your TJHS counselor, a form must be filled out and signed by parent/guardian, TJHS school counselor and TJHS principal.

 FYI – High School Courses taken in the 8th grade